andyfase/egmp-bluelink-scriptable/docs/pages/install.md

 # Install Guide
 {: .fs-9 }

+{: .info-title }
+> This is not an "App Store" app
+>
+> Bluelink Scriptable is a "scriptable app".
+Its a "script" runs within the [scriptable IOS app](https://scriptable.app/), think of it as an app within a app.
+This means you install the scriptable app from the app store and then download the JS (Javascript) file into the scriptable directory on your phone.
+>
-Bluelink Scriptable is a "scriptable app".
-Its written in Javascript and runs within the [scriptable IOS app](https://scriptable.app/).
-Using scriptable meant a vastly reduced amount of development time was required, and no pesky app store rejections
+>Using scriptable meant a vastly reduced amount of development time was required, no pesky app store rejections and quick fix times when Hyundai or Kia change their APIs!
+You still get close to the look and feel of a native app including widgets, Automations, Siri support and more!
-{: .fs-5 .fw-300 }

-As such, installation is a couple more test than just "install an app".
-However once installed the app will prompt and auto-install new versions as they are released!.
+Instalation is a one time process.
+Once installed the app will prompt you when updates are released.
+The app includes a one-click upgrade process for ease of use.
 {: .fs-5 .fw-300 }

 ## Install Steps